-Coverage will begin on the first day of the month coinciding with or following the first day that all eligibility requirements are met, not to exceed ninety (90) days for medical benefits, if the employee enrolls as required above.
+Coverage will begin on the first day of the month coinciding with or following the first day that all eligibility requirements are met if the employee enrolls as required above.

 When Coverage Ends (Termination Date)

 Coverage terminates on the last day of employment or the date that the employee is no longer eligible.